 WELCOME TO CAROLINE HASLETT SCHOOL

-Caroline Haslett Primary School is a successful and high attaining school which has demonstrated consistently high standards for a number of years.
+Caroline Haslett Primary School is a successful school which has demonstrated consistently high standards for a number of years.
 It operates in a culture where expectations are high,learning is exciting and children's individuality is valued.
 It is very inclusive and committed to helping children achieve their full potential.

-Opened in 1992 as a combined school for 4 to 12 year olds and following Milton Keynes reorganisation.
-It is now a primary school for 4 to 11 year olds serving Shenley Lodge and the eastern part of Shenley Brook End.
-Accomodation includes the main open-plan building (FS to Y4), a classroom of the future Mekon bulding ( Y5 & Y6 ) and a specialist teaching block (Library, food technology and The Faraday club).
+We opened in 1992 as a combined school for 4 to 12 year olds, and are now a primary school for 4 to 11 year olds serving Shenley Lodge and the eastern part of Shenley Brook End.
+Accommodation includes the main open-plan building (FS to Y4), a classroom of the future- The Mekon bulding ( Y5 & Y6 ) and a specialist teaching block (Library, Food Technology and The Faraday Club).

 With a roll of 436, we are a two-form entry school with class sizes between 30 and 32.
 We have a department for 10 children with speech and language statements of special educational needs, integrated into our mainstream classes receiving additional support in line with their statements.
 The school supports children at every stage of the special needs register through specialist teaching advice and a high level of teaching assistant support.